hecarson/utahsec/Meetings/2026-02-04-eternalblue/README.md

 Server username: NT AUTHORITY\SYSTEM
 ```

 Congratulations!
-You now have a remote shell logged in as the superuser and pwned the target system!
+You now have a remote shell logged in as the superuser and have pwned the target system!

 ## Post-exploitation and data exfiltration